 Michael is married to Karen and they are the proud parents of adult, identical twin daughters – Philippa who is a Priest in the Southwell and Nottingham Diocese, and Felicity who is a primary school teacher at the C of E School in Bramcote, Nottingham.
 Both girls are keen singers.

 When Michael retires he hopes to build a model railway.

-Laura has been at the Cathedral since 2015 and is responsible for managing the Cathedral diary and coordinating events and hires.
+Laura has been at the Cathedral since 2015 and is the Cathedral’s Commercial Manager.
 Laura’s background is in event management and she previously ran events for a number of organisations including the University of Derby.

-When not at the Cathedral most of Laura’s spare time is spent with family and raising her young son Charlie with her husband Alex.
+When not at the Cathedral most of Laura’s spare time is spent with family and raising her two young children with her husband Alex.
 Laura is from Derby and although she has lived in other cities as a graduate, she is happy to be settled back in her hometown and to be close to friends.

 PA to the Dean and Residentiary Canons

 Jessica was born and raised in Louth, Lincolnshire, attending King Edward VI Grammar School, and came to Derby in 2006 to study Forensic Science at the University of Derby.
 Deciding that life in a laboratory wasn’t quite for her, Jessica has tried her hand at restaurant management, lettings, office management, kitchen and bathroom designing and she also, for a short time, ran her own dog walking business.

 Jessica now works full time as PA to the Dean and Residentiary Canons at Derby Cathedral.
 She spends the rest of her time with her partner James at their allotment, or walking her own dog, Darwin.
 Her passion is old houses, antiques, trying out new coffee shops and gin bars, baking, and reading books (of any genre).